 This book aims to shift our collective outlook, reshaping our view of human potential and how we treat one another.
 The book’s implications encourage much-needed revisions in science, technology, and medicine.
 General readers will find comfort in the implied worldview, which will impact their happiness and everyday decisions related to business, health and politics.

 Order Your Copy Now

-An End to Upside Down Thinking and An End to Upside Down Living have been published by literary legend Bill Gladstone of Waterside Publishing.
+An End to Upside Down Thinking, An End to Upside Down Living, and An End to Upside Down Liberty have been published by literary legend Bill Gladstone of Waterside Publishing.
 Bill is a best-selling author himself and as an agent, he represented the original “For Dummies” book series and has represented over 10,000 book titles.
 He has represented best-selling authors such as Eckhart Tolle, Dr. Ervin Laszlo, Jean Houston, Neal Donald Walsch, Barbara Marx Hubbard, Linus Torvalds (inventor of Linux), and many others.